Swizec/intro-to-react-workshop/src/pages/2-your-first-component.md

 ## Practical exercise – state

-Build a list of Ticket components that you can expand.
+Add a click handler to your `<Ticket />` that increases how many you're trying to get.

 # Lifecycle hooks